simonbengtsson/jsPDF-AutoTable/README.md

 - `autoTableHtmlToJson(tableElem, includeHiddenRows)` Use it to generate the javascript objects required for this library from an html table (see `from html` example)
 - `autoTableEndPosY()` Use it if you want to know where on the page the the last row were drawn (see `multiple tables` example)

+### Upgrade to Version 2.1 from 2.0
+- Use cursor.x instead of column.x.

 ### Upgrade to Version 2.0 from 1.x
 - Use the hooks (or  styles and themes) instead of `renderCell`, `renderHeaderCell`, `renderFooter`and `renderHeader`
 - Custom column width now specified with the style columnWidth